Bay Shore Pursuit Races 2018

 12. FINISH LINE:

-12.1 Yachts must finish within 3 boat lengths (75 feet) of buoy #G”1.”
-The finish line is an imaginary line which passes through buoy G”1” and is perpendicular to the last leg of the course.
-The finish buoy (G1) must be left on the same side as the previous mark of the course as per the course description selected for that night.
+12.1 Yachts must finish within 3 boat lengths (75 feet) of buoy ”1”.
+The finish line is an imaginary line which passes through buoy ”1” and is perpendicular to the last leg of the course.
+The finish buoy (“1”) must be left on the same side as the previous mark of the course as per the course description selected for that night.

-12.3 There will not be a “committee boat” on station at the finish line to record the order of finish.
+12.3 There will be a “committee boat” on station at the finish line to record the order of finish.
+Please announce the name of your boat and your sail number on VHF channel 72 a few seconds before you cross the finish line so that the committee boat can record the proper boat information.
+This is especially important in the dark when the “committee boat” may not be able to recognize who just crossed the finish line.
 Our pursuit style racing is intended to be fun and self-governing, with a level of competition.
-It is also intended to not require any yachts to share the responsibility of “committee boat”.
-It is imperative that all yachts follow the procedure as outlined in section 12.2.
+It is imperative that all yachts follow the procedure as outlined in “Section 12”.

 13. PROTESTS AND REQUESTS FOR REDRESS: These Pursuit races are intended to be casual, fun races, and therefore we request that in the spirit of this venue, please try to avoid protesting your competition.
 Sometimes simple, polite, verbal communications between skippers can avoid a conflict that would have otherwise escalated to a protest.
 If that doesn’t work, you always have the option of filing a formal protest.